GamerDuck123/AlwaysAuth/README.md

 3. Restart your server.
 4. Configure AlwaysAuth in the config file to enable features like local authentication, remote database support, or IP-based validation.

+> Give yourself the permission alwaysauth.admin to access the commands

 ---

 ### Configuration